 The GC statistics we use in this work are the projected correlation function (\proj) and the monopole (\mono) and the quadrupole (\quadr) of the correlation function (the latter two just for TNG300 data).
 We utilised \textsc{corrfunc} \citep{Corrfunc1, Corrfunc2} to compute the projected correlation function, which is obtained by integrating the 2-point correlation function, $ \xi(r_{\uppi}, r_\mathrm{p})$, over the line-of-sight,

-with $\pi_{\rm max}=30$ and $100\ \hMpc$ the maximum deep used for the TNG300 and BOSS, respectively.
+with $\pi_{\rm max}=30$ and $100\ \hMpc$ the maximum depth used for the TNG300 and BOSS, respectively.
 We do not consider larger scales on the TNG300 because the results become too noisy due to the simulation's small volume.